 Preparing a Blood Panel

 Even for the best behaved cats, it's impossible to do more than a superficial, cosmetic cleaning of the teeth without a general anesthetic.
 At best, an anesthetic free cleaning will make the teeth look better (while not improving the health of the mouth and not addressing any disease in the mouth).
 At worst it will cause damage to previously healthy teeth and gums.

 We always give preanesthetic medications to reduce anxiety, prevent pain, and decrease the amount of general anesthetic needed.
 We induce the patient with a short acting intravenous anesthetic (usually propofol) and then use a general gas anesthetic (usually sevoflurane) to maintain the anesthesia.

 Because they severely reduce the ability of the heart to pump blood, we never use medetomidine or xylazine.
 We also never use intramuscular anesthetics and we never "mask" or "box" a cat "down."

-Anesthetics cause blood vessels to dilate which leads to an unsafe drop in blood pressure unless fluids are given to prevent this.
+Anesthetics cause blood vessels to dilate.
+Without fluids, this can lead to an unsafe drop in blood pressure.
 The intravenous catheter allows us to give those intravenous fluids before, during, and after the anesthesia.
 It also gives us instant access to a vein if any drugs are needed to support the patient.